 Snap SDK

-Snap SDK is designed from the ground up to be performant, intuitive and robust.
-Snap SDK does not conflict with Windows® Snap layout in Windows® 10 and 11, and integrates intuitively with the Windows® Taskbar and window switching through alt/win-tab hotkeys.
 The technology powering Snap SDK under the hood is written in the Rust programming language to maximize security and performance.
-However, this is completely abstracted from developers through our ergonomic and fully typed JavaScript package available in the npm registry.
+However, this is completely abstracted from developers through our TypeScript package available in the npm registry.

 Download the Snap SDK client